By Adeline Robinson

 Three elements need to be present for you to have a chance at winning your wrongful death lawsuit

-Unlike criminal cases, civil ones like the wrongful death lawsuit that you’re considering to file against the person who caused the demise of your loved one have a lower standard of proof.
+Unlike criminal cases, civil ones like the wrongful death lawsuit that you’re considering filing against the person who caused the demise of your loved one have a lower standard of proof.
 But while the burden of proof on your end is relatively lighter in a wrongful death lawsuit, you will have to prove that the following elements are present for you to hopefully get granted a favorable decision by the judge who will hear your case:

 • Your loved one unexpectedly passed away as a result of another person’s actions.